 If the buyer opts not to choose the home warranty during the closing, it automatically gets canceled with no cost to the seller.
 However, if the buyer wants to cancel the warranty after moving, he can contact the service provider to do the same.
 Some companies may charge a cancelation fee to carry out the process.

-Offering a home warranty to a buyer can be worth it for many reasons.
-A home buyer’s warranty may be cheaper than a homeowner’s warranty.
+Offering a home warranty to a buyer can be worth it due to many reasons.
+A home buyer’s warranty may be cheaper than a home owner’s warranty.
 It saves the new home buyers who are out of cash.
 The new home buyers can skip the search for the repair contractor.
 So, eventually, their homes can function smoothly.